cosmos/sdk-tutorials/academy/xl-cosmjs/multi-msg.md

 </CodeGroupItem>
 </CodeGroup>

-However, there are **limitations** here.
-Alice can only target a single recipient per transaction.
+However, there are limitations.
+First, Alice **can only target a single recipient per transaction**.
 If she wants to send tokens to multiple recipients, then she needs to create as many transactions as there are recipients.
+Multiple transactions cost slightly more than packing transfers into the array because of transaction overhead.

-Multiple transactions cost a little bit more than packing transfers into the array because of transaction overhead.
-The **second limitation** is that separate transfers are not atomic.
-It's possible that Alice wants to send tokens to two recipients and it's important that either they both receive them or none of them receive anything.
+The second limitation is that **separate transfers are not atomic**.
+It's possible that Alice wants to send tokens to two recipients and it's important that either they both receive them or neither of them receive anything.

 Fortunately, there is a way to atomically send tokens to multiple recipients.

 ## Introducing `signAndBroadcast`

-`SigningStargateClient` has this `signAndBroadcast` function:
+`SigningStargateClient` has the `signAndBroadcast` function:

 ```typescript [https://github.com/cosmos/cosmjs/blob/7aad551/packages/stargate/src/signingstargateclient.ts#L317-L322]
 public async signAndBroadcast(